 4. Visit the Historical Museum

 The Puerto Montt Historical Museum Juan Pablo II sits near the bus station and Costanera.
 It’s a quick activity in Puerto Montt.
 When we went, the entrance was free.
 This museum highlights some of the history of the region, including colonial settlement, the growth of the city, the massive earthquake that caused huge destruction, and more.
 A downside to this activity for some travelers is that the information on the exhibits was only presented in Spanish.
+Consider visiting with a guide for information in another language.

 5. Experience Osorno Volcano